Galileo1/Wardarobeapp/README.md

 To run -
 1. Navigative to CalabashAutomation folder
 2. Open CLI
-3.Use the following command to run the test.. calabash-android run app-debug.apk features\Wardarobe.feature
+3. Use the following command to run the test calabash-android run app-debug.apk features\Wardarobe.feature
+4. Installation
+Install ruby and gem
+gem install bundler
+gem 'calabash-android'
+gem 'cucumber'